cryptomkt/cryptomkt-go/README.md

 The advantage of the map format is its simplicity and ease of use, while using structs gives aditional functionality over the recieved data.

-for example, if we want to go over a long range of trade data of a market, we can call `client.getTrades` to get a list of `Trades`, this list can be one page of many, so once we read the data on the page, to get the rest of the pages, we can call over an over `GetNext()` over the struct, until an empty list is returned.
+For example, if we want to go over a long range of trade data of a market, we can call `client.getTrades` to get a list of `Trades`, this list can be one page of many, so once we read the data on the page, to get the rest of the pages, we can call over an over `GetNext()` over the struct, until an empty list is returned.
 Here is in code:

 /* por implementar (big requests)*/
 To protect from attacks, Cryptomarket only accepts a maximum amount of message per minute.
-If you go over this number, your ip is blocked so you can't keep making request using neither the skd nor the api.
+If you go over this number, your ip is blocked so you can't keep making request using neither the sdk nor the api.
 In order to keep your ip usable, big requests, as getting all trades from 2019 will make one request to the server evey 3 seconds.
 So, the bigger the request, the slower.

 ```golang
 import (